 A user-friendly resource for students, parents and teachers providing multimedia career descriptions, assessment tools, educational requirements, and career search tracking tools.
 The Career Portfolio Tool allows students to store personal interest assessment results, document extracurricular activities and build customized resumes.

 This website can be used to search for Ontario universities and programs available at each university.
 It allows you to see what prerequisites and mark ranges are necessary for entrance to each program.
 There is also a link for scholarships available at each university.

-A searchable database of all accredited Canadian colleges and universities.
-Search by program, location, or name.
+A searchable database for all accredited Canadian Colleges and Universities.
+Search by name or province and compare schools and programs.

 Provides an exhaustive database of American two (junior/community) and four year (university) programs.
 Search by location, major, community, etc. Very helpful site with links to most schools.

 Official Ontario universities web site – lots of good links, FAQs, deadlines, etc. Most documents are “downloadable”.

 Very helpful for international searches and for American schools.
 Lists private schools along with publicly funded institutions.
 Helpful tips about a variety of related topics.

 The Ontario College & University transfer guide web site provides information on all formal transfer agreements between Ontario CAATs and universities.
 In many cases, students can enter the third year of a university program directly from third year of college.
 Searchable by program and location.